waydabber/BetterDisplay/README.md

 - Move the app to Applications
 - Start the app
 - Use the app menu bar item to interact.

+## Donations/contributions

+I really welcome [donations](https://opencollective.com/betterdummy/donate) and very thankful for each of you who contributed to the project.
+My goal is to upgrade my dev machine (I am using the base level MBA with 8gigs of RAM) to something more decent (I hope for a properly specced 14" MacBook Pro).
+It seems totally unrealistic at this moment to achieve this by doing open source stuff, but maybe I'll get there someday. :) Thank you all again for the support, every little bit counts.

 ## Compatibility